 The arrows in the image below show the routes of exit for your restaurant emergency floor plan.

 When you plan to take the first steps to open up a restaurant, remember that a floor plan is essential to your long-term success.
 Your goal is to create a space that helps your kitchen staff work effectively, your team provides top-notch service, and for your guests to get an experience that keeps them coming back.

-Mad Mobile’s Guest Management enhances your table management and lets you build your floor map right on an iPad to mimic your restaurant’s floor plan.
+CAKE’s Guest Management enhances your table management and lets you build your floor map right on an iPad to mimic your restaurant’s floor plan.
 Once you’ve passed inspection and you’re ready to open, use Guest Manager to efficiently increase table turns and streamline communication throughout your entire restaurant.
-Start your free trial today to learn how table management software can improve the overall guest experience and bottom line.